ghc-proposals/ghc-proposals/proposals/0000-contexts.rst

 We get ``f`` and ``x`` at the top-level of the module, without exposing the ``Prelude`` import.
 This works because this context declaration form

-- is sealed, so it doesn't see any names defined outside of it (besides module/context names for importing/opening)
+- is sealed, so it doesn't see any identifiers defined outside of it (besides module/context identifiers for importing/opening)
 - is anonymous, so it's opened in the scope it's declared in
 - is fully transparent, so it exposes all of its internal declarations

 To make the syntax more convenient let's introduce the *turnstile* operator, ``⊢``.
-The turnstile operator takes a series of module or context names on the LHS, and a series of one or more declarations on the RHS::
+The turnstile operator takes a series of module or context identifiers on the LHS, and a series of one or more declarations on the RHS::

   {-# LANGUAGE Contexts #-}